AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/Threading/agora_chat_thread_message_ios.md

 For details about how to recall a message, refer to [Recall Messages](./agora_chat_message_ios?platform=iOS#recall-messages).

 Once a message is recalled in a thread, all chat group members receive the `AgoraChatThreadManagerDelegate#onChatThreadUpdated` callback.
-For thread members, they can also listen for the `AgoraChatManagerDelegate#messagesInfoDidRecall` callback, as shown in the following code sample:
+Thread members can also listen for the `AgoraChatManagerDelegate#messagesInfoDidRecall` callback, as shown in the following code sample:

 ```ObjectiveC
 // The SDK triggers the `messagesInfoDidRecall` callback when it recalls a message.